thoInteractive/cardinfo.github.io/_posts/2019-05-05-how-to-handle-unauthorized-fraudulent-transaction-on-credit-card-in-india.md

 The whole ordeal lasted for 4.5 months and I can't express the mental stress and agony I went through.
 However at the end, the case settled in my favor leaving me with yet another unique experience.

-_Have you ever disputed a transaction?
+_Have you ever disputed a card transaction?
 How was your experience and how much time did it take to resolve?
 Let me know in comments._